harshpatel-0/ecommerce-web-app/README.md

 # Trailblazers (MERN + ML)

-A sleek, full-stack e-commerce application built with the MERN stack (MongoDB, Express.js, React, Node.js) as part of a project during a bootcamp at Travelers.
-Designed and developed in under 48 hours, the app delivers a modern and seamless UI/UX.
+A sleek, full-stack e-commerce application built with the **MERN** stack (MongoDB, Express.js, React, Node.js) as part of a project during a bootcamp at **Travelers**.
+Designed and developed in under `48` hours, the app delivers a modern and seamless UI/UX.✨

-To enhance product discovery, we integrated a K-Nearest Neighbors (KNN) machine learning model using scikit-learn and Flask.
-This model recommends similar items based on attributes such as category, price, and user ratings, offering intelligent suggestions tailored to each product page.
+To enhance product discovery, we integrated a **K-Nearest Neighbors (KNN)** ML model using `scikit-learn` and `Flask`.
+This model recommends similar items based on attributes such as category, price, and user ratings, offering intelligent suggestions tailored to each product page. 🔍

 ## Demo